 - You already have medical issues

 White mold (like all molds) must be cleaned up with care because they can cause further health problems during the cleanup.
 Often, people make the mistake of cleaning up mold without doing their homework and they end up harming themselves and spreading mold throughout their home.
-Cross contamination is easy to do and can cause bigger issues than you already had.
+Cross-contamination is easy to do and can cause bigger issues than you already have.
 Once spores have landed on another surface, they start to grow within 24-48 hours.

 All visible mold must be removed.
-You can use specialized disinfectant.
-Mold that has grown on porous items such as carpets, drywall, insulation or fabric, the material will need to be disposed of.
-After the mold has been removed, everything must be sanitized with a biocide which will kill remaining spores.
+You can use specialized disinfectants.
+The mold that has grown on porous items such as carpets, drywall, insulation, or fabric, the material will need to be disposed of.
+After the mold has been removed, everything must be sanitized with a biocide which will kill the remaining spores.

 If you have any concerns about your current health, let a professional mold remediation company take on the mold removal.
 A licensed mold remediation professional efficiently takes care of the problem through:

-• Lab testing to determine the exact specie of your mold outbreak.
+• Lab testing to determine the exact species of your mold outbreak.

 • Repairs that address and remedy the original moisture source.

-When you outsource your mold problem to a licensed mold remediation company, you’ll be sure that the white mold has been completely removed and will not return from the original source of moisure.
-You will also get the peace of mind knowing that your health and the health of your family has been protected from the dangerous mold spores.
+When you outsource your mold problem to a licensed mold remediation company, you’ll be sure that the white mold has been completely removed and will not return from the source of moisture.
+You will also get the peace of mind of knowing that your health and the health of your family have been protected from dangerous mold spores.

 How can you Prevent Mold?